 “You can’t have a great city if people don’t feel safe.”

 So said former New York City Mayor Michael Bloomberg, according to former Philadelphia Mayor Michael Nutter.
 That mantra served as a north star for Nutter and for Kasim Reed, former Mayor of Atlanta.
-“The biggest job [mayors] have to do is to get you home and to make sure you put that key in the door,” Reed says of his focus on keeping citizens safe.
+“The biggest job [mayors] have to do is to get you home and to make sure you put that key in the door,” Reed says of his focus on keeping citizens safe from gun violence.

 How to do that has always been the question for urban leaders.
 To answer that, Nutter, Reed and Citizen co-founder Larry Platt turned in Episode 3 of their How To Really Run a City podcast to one of the architects behind Oakland’s 50 percent reduction in gun violence over seven years: David Muhammad, Executive Director of the National Institute for Criminal Justice Reform.